 In addition, the Axon Framework makes use of Spring's Extensible Schema-based configuration feature to make Axon application configuration even easier.
 Axon Framework has a Spring context configuration namespace of its own that allows you to create common configurations using Spring's XML configuration syntax, but in a more functionally expressive way than by wiring together explicit bean declarations.

-Axon uses JSR 250 annotations (@PostConstruct
+Axon uses JSR 250 annotations (@PostConstruct and @PreDestroy)

 to annotate lifecycle methods of some of the building blocks.
 Spring doesn't always